 As the savoury dishes came to an end, one of my pet hates was deployed by a server.
 Yes, crumb scrapers are a practical solution to a problem, but having someone clear away the detritus I create makes them appear a little too servile for my preference.

 The two sweet dishes were, again, fantastically well executed.
 First up was meadowsweet ice cream with raspberries, honeycomb and sorrel leaves.
 The ice cream had just slightly crystallised, but the flavour was spot on and the honeycomb sweet without compromising the ice cream’s flavour.

 Strawberry formed the base of the final dish with set elderflower coated in strawberry powder, elderflower jelly, basil and mint leaves and a wonderfully realised powder-coated bon bon.
 The final wine pairing was a late harvest Errázuriz Sauvignon dessert wine that worked brilliantly and was my favourite of those presented throughout the evening.

-We had a thoroughly lovely evening and enjoyed some superb dishes, even if a couple of elements weren’t to my taste.
+We had a thoroughly lovely evening at Hudson’s at the Grand and enjoyed some superb dishes, even if a couple of elements weren’t to my taste.
 At sixty five pounds a head (wine an additional £35) this is a very well executed series of excellent dishes that complement each other extremely well, but for half that, it’s a massively tempting proposition that I’d definitely recommend checking out.
 We’ve booked a table to take advantage of the offer again later in the month with a couple of friends!

 Disclaimer: While this meal was complimentary, opinions are in no way influenced by that